SimonPadbury/baselayer-3/_src/typography.md

 Tips:

 1. In some contexts (e.g. in card components) you may not want any built-in spacing for typographic block elements.
 Then, you can remove margins by using the `m-0` utility class.
-2. You can also remove top margin “remotely” e.g. you can target the first item inside its wrapper using `.your-wrapper:first-child { margin-top: 0; }`, or the first sibling after the `<header>` or `<h1>` e.g. as I have done in Baselayer: `.content-grid > h2:first-child { margin-top: 0; }`.
+2. You can also remove top margin indirectly: e.g. you can target the first item inside its wrapper using `.your-wrapper:first-child { margin-top: 0; }`, or the first sibling after the `<header>` or `<h1>`.
+Same as I have done in Baselayer at `.content-grid > h2:first-child { margin-top: 0; }`.

 ### Block quotes

 Baselayer styles `<blockquote>` tags with some inline (x-axis) padding, to give the effect of indentation.
-This inline padding is set using the container-responsive spacing variable `--s-3` so that it increases if there is more available width.
+This inline padding is set using the container-responsive spacing variable `--s-4` so that it increases if there is more available width.

 Otherwise, blockquotes have the same as paragraph styling.